CinTheDev/ThermalCamera/README.md

 - Remember settings in config file
 - Read MLX-specific settings at start of application
 - Solve other TODOs marked inside source files
-- Make display click imeadiatly when holding on specific point